wp-staging/wp-staging/readme.txt

 Install WP STAGING backup via the admin dashboard.
 Go to  'Plugins', click 'Add New' and search the plugins for 'WP STAGING'.
 Install the plugin with 'Install Now'.
 After installation, go to WP STAGING > Staging Sites and create your first staging / backup site

-= Is this a backup plugin? =
+= Is WP STAGING a backup plugin? =
 Even though you can use WP STAGING for backup purposes, the free version is not a usual backup plugin per general definition.
 WP STAGING creates a clone of your entire website which you can immediately use for developing and testing.
 You can even use it as some kind of backup in case something happens to your production site but only the WP STAGING | PRO pro version allows you to download the backup to your local computer.
 There are many other popular backup plugins out there but our goal is to bring the reliability and performance of a backup plugin to a new level.
 So instead of offering our backup feature free of charge, we think it's time to provide a full-fledged premium backup solution with enterprise code quality affordable for everyone.

 [Video: How we run automated tests for WP STAGING](https://www.youtube.com/watch?v=Tf9C9Pgu7Bs)

-= What is the difference between WP STAGING and other backup plugins? =
+= What is the difference between WP STAGING backup and other backup plugins? =

 ----------------------------------------------
 Note: WP STAGING | PRO provides more advanced backup functionality which can be compared with the below-mentioned backup plugins.
 The speed and performance of WP STAGING's backup feature often exceed even the biggest and well-established backup plugins.